TCE-Innovation/Subcontractor-Automation/docs/techSpecs/threeFlows/initAPI.md

 ## Purpose

 This flow is an automated process that runs after an HTTP POST request is recieved.
-When the [subcontractor initialization form] is submitted, it contacts this API to submit the data.
+When the [subcontractor inititalization form] is submitted, it contacts this API to submit the data.
 It process the data recieved and creates the folder structure inside the `submissions` folder.
 This flow also sends an email to everyone in the email list **and will send a reminder email to everyone in 2 days.
 (THIS NEEDS TO BE IMPLEMENTED)**

 ## Overview